MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 ## Task management in task flows

-When you select a task by clicking on it, you can see the **Task details**.
+When you select a task by selecting on it, you can see the **Task details**.

 :::image type="content" source="./media/taskflows-overview/image12.png" alt-text="A white background with a black and white flag  Description automatically generated with medium confidence9":::